yashdev9274/Web3-Developer-Path/README.md

 [Cardano](https://www.cardano.org/) Cardano was founded back in 2017, and named after the 16th century Italian polymath Gerolamo Cardano.
 The native ADA token takes its name from the 19th century mathematician Ada Lovelace, widely regarded as the world’s first computer programmer.
 The ADA token is designed to ensure that owners can participate in the operation of the network.
 Because of this, those who hold the cryptocurrency have the right to vote on any proposed changes to the software.

+[Chainlink LINK](https://chain.link/) Chainlink, a blockchain abstraction layer that was established in 2017, enables globally interconnected smart contracts.
+Chainlink, a decentralised oracle network, enables blockchains to interact securely with external data feeds, events, and payment methods while providing the crucial off-chain information required by sophisticated smart contracts, which are quickly taking over as the primary type of digital contract.

+A sizable open-source community of data producers, node operators, smart contract developers, researchers, security auditors, and others powers the Chainlink Network.
+The firm is committed to ensuring that all node operators and users who want to contribute to the network are assured decentralised involvement.

 </details>

 <details>